Covenant Underwriting

 • If foster care in come accounts for more than 50% of the applicants’ total income, a minimum 10% down payment is required.

-• Car allowance is a taxable benefit.
+• Car allowance may be used if it is a taxable benefit.

 Cost of Living Adjustment by Employer